5 Ways to Use Craigslist to Save and Make BIG Money

 2. Sell your Car on Craigslist

-Towards the middle of last year I put my Pontiac Vibe on Craigslist.
+Towards the middle of last year I put my car on Craigslist.
 I was able to sell the vehicle within one week of posting it, to someone who first viewed it on Craigslist.
 I was also getting about 3 contacts per day via the posting, and again, 10-30 visits from the website that I had created for the car.
 If you go this route, always make sure to get paid via cash or other guaranteed payment before signing the title over.

 3. Sell your Services on Craigslist (Barter)